Thou shalt not steal: Ancient usage

 Significant voices of academic theologians (such as German Old Testament scholar A. Alt: Das Verbot des Diebstahls im Dekalog (1953)) suggest that commandment "you shall not steal" was originally intended against stealing people—against abductions and slavery, in agreement with the Talmudic interpretation of the statement as "you shall not kidnap" (Sanhedrin 86a).

-The Hebrew word translated “steal” is “gneva” The Hebrew Bible contains a number of prohibitions of stealing and descriptions of negative consequences for this sin.
+The Hebrew word translated 'steal' is gneva.
+The Hebrew Bible contains a number of prohibitions of stealing and descriptions of negative consequences for this sin.
 The Genesis narrative describes Rachel as having stolen household goods from her father Laban when she fled from Laban's household with her husband Jacob and their children.
 Laban hotly pursued Jacob to recover his goods, and intended to do him harm, but Rachel hid the stolen items and avoided detection.
-Exodus 21:16 and Deuteronomy 24:7 apply the same Hebrew word to kidnapping (stealing a man) and demands the death penalty for such a sin.
+Exodus 21:16 and Deuteronomy 24:7 apply the same Hebrew word to kidnapping (stealing a man) and demand the death penalty for such a sin.

-The Hebrew word translated “steal” is more commonly applied to material possessions.
+The Hebrew word translated 'steal' is more commonly applied to material possessions.
 Restitution may be demanded, but there is no judicial penalty of death.
 However, a thief may be killed if caught in the act of breaking in at night under circumstances where the occupants may reasonably be in fear of greater harm.
 The ancient Hebrew understanding honored private property rights and demanded restitution even in cases that might have been accidental, such as livestock grazing in another man's field or vineyard (Exodus 22:1-9 (ESV)).

 In the book of Leviticus, the prohibitions of robbing and stealing are repeated in the context of loving one's neighbor as oneself and the prohibition is expanded to include dealing falsely or fraudulently in matters of trade and negotiations.
 Wages owed to a hired worker are not to be withheld.
 Neighbors must not oppress or rob each other.
 Neighbors are to deal frankly with each other, protect the lives of each other, refrain from vengeance and grudges, and stand up for righteousness and justice in matters that go to court.

 The law obliged the thief to pay seven times (if the thief steals because he is hungry).
 If the thief wasn't able to pay compensation for his theft by selling his things, he was sold as a slave.